On the total order of reducibility of a pencil of algebraic plane curves: An upper bound for the total order of reducibility

 Then, the bivariate polynomial is irreducible in $\overline{\LL}[X,Y]$ if and only if $f$ is irreducible in $\KK[X_1,\dots,X_n]$. \end{Lem} \begin{proof} See \cite[lemma 7]{Ka}.
 See also \cite{Job} for a complete treatment of Bertini's Theorem. \end{proof}

-In the following theorem, the quantities $m(f,g)$, $\omega(f,g)$ and $\theta(f,g)$ that we have defined for a rational function $r=f/g$ in two variables are straightforwardly extended to a rational function in several variables, denoting by $X_0$ the homogenizing variable.
+In the following theorem, the quantities $m(f,g)$, $\omega(f,g)$ and $\theta(f,g)$ that we have defined for a rational function $r=f/g$ in two variables are straight\-for\-war\-dly extended to a rational function in several variables, denoting by $X_0$ the homogenizing variable.